What Type of Camper Are You?

 In the evening, return to the campground for live entertainment in the form of ranger programs in the amphitheater located at the back loop June through mid-September.

-The park’s only year-round campground, Mammoth is a first-come, first-served campground in the northwestern area of the park.
+The park’s only year-round campground, Mammoth changed from first-come, first-served to a reservation system through recreation.gov on March 24, 2021.
 Each site has a picnic table and fire pit with grate.
 There are flush toilets and water pumps with potable water.
-The price for this slice of paradise? $20 per night.

 The campground can accommodate RVs up to 75 feet long, and most sites are pull-throughs.
 Don’t expect hook-ups or a dump station as you will find neither here.
 However, you can run your generator from 8 a.m. to 8 p.m.